-An attack surface is comprised of all of the different points of entry that hackers can potentially use to work their way into your system.
-These not only include digital points of entry, such as cloud servers, but also include physical points of entry, such as badge in-out systems.
-Exploitation of these entry points can lead to large-scale cyber security incidents.
+An attack surface consists of all of the points of entry that hackers can use to access a system.
+These include digital points of entry.
+They also include physical points of entry.
+Exploitation of entry points can lead to large-scale cyber security events.

 - Applying security auditing capabilities